-This bill amends the Federal Insecticide, Fungicide, and Rodenticide Act to revise requirements for pesticide registration applications and their corresponding pesticide maintenance fees and pesticide registration service fees.
+This bill amends the Federal Insecticide, Fungicide, and Rodenticide Act to revise requirements for pesticide registration applications and their corresponding registration maintenance fees and registration service fees.

-The bill adds new categories of pesticide registration applicants who are subject to the registration service fees, such as applications for inert ingredients.
+(Sec.
+6) The bill adds new categories of pesticide registration applications that are subject to the registration service fees, such as applications for inert ingredients.